Good Advice for Notetakers

 Consider Using Dead Trees and Ink Interface

-Increasingly, research suggests that devices in the classroom cause more problems than they solve.
-Consider leaving your device in your bag to potentially improve your grade.
+Increasingly, research suggests that devices in the classroom cause more problems than they solve, often leading to multitasking or distraction.
+Consider leaving your device in your bag and take notes long-hand to potentially improve your grade.

-- Modified from Kewra, Kenneth A. (1984).
+- Modified from Kiewra, Kenneth A. (1984).
 "Acquiring Effective Notetaking Skills: An Alternative to Professional Note Taking".
 Journal of Reading (January).

 - Clear, James.
 "7 Ways to Retain More of Every Book You Read".
 James Clear.
 Retrieved 2018-12-28.